Honor of the Samurai

-Honor of the Samurai is a card game published by Gamewright in 1996 with a feudal Japanese setting that uses the themes of honor and family.
+Honor of the Samurai is a card game published by Gamewright Games in 1996 with a feudal Japanese setting that uses the themes of honor and family.

 Description

 Honor of the Samurai is a card game for 3–6 players in which the players each take on the role of a Samurai who is working to accumulate personal Honor by helping their general (Daimyo) to become Shogun.